Are you looking for tips on how to build your own bowhunting arrows? Well, you’ve come to the right place!

 But, when bucks are locked up with does during peak phase of the rut, scrape activity can seemingly vanish.
 It’s important to know be aware that as the phases of the rut change, so does buck activity.

 Tip #10: Don’t let technology get you busted

 Communication while hunting has come a long way over the years.
 Hi-tech hunting used to mean having a walkie-talkie with an ear piece.
 Now, cell phones allow us to text our family and friends as well as take and send pictures and video… all while in the deer stand or blind.

 However, if we took a poll of all deer hunters, we would probably find that more than a few have been busted by deer because they were paying more attention to Facebook, Twitter and Instagram than they were their surroundings.

 If you give a deer enough chances, they’ll eventually be able to spot those busy little fingers texting away on a that wonderful piece of technology called a smart phone.
 When that happens you’ll wish you had been, well… smarter.
 Aside from that, there are so many things (other than deer) in the great outdoors that you can miss.
 Don’t let staring down at a screen keep you from fully enjoying the wonderful creation around you.

-Deer Hunting Tips: #10 – Take an ethical shot
+Tip #11: Take an ethical shot

 Now, the definition of an “ethical shot” has certainly been hotly debated.
 But, however you define it, hopefully it leads to the cleanest and quickest kill possible for the scenario.